ACricketToFillTheSilence/acrickettofillthesilence.github.io/pa-ds-ai-avm.md

 > [!IMPORTANT]
 > Although the model uses sale price as the label, sale price is *not* the final output of this model.
 > The model uses sale price as a baseline for determining fair market value for any given property.
-> Sale price fluctuations over time can cause the fair market value to shift—especially if the property was last sold a long time ago.
+> Sale price fluctuations over time can cause the fair market value to shift—especially if the property last sold over a decade ago.
 > This is why it's important to use up-to-date sale prices when training the AI AVM.

 ### Test the model

-After training, C3 AI data scientists submit **test data** to evaluate the accuracy of the model's predictions.
+After training, data scientists submit **test data** to evaluate the accuracy of the model's predictions.
 In this case, data scientists compare property valuation predictions with the actual sales prices to determine whether the predictions fall within an acceptable margin of error.

 If the model can correctly estimate the value of the test properties within a small margin of error, the model is considered **trained**, or ready to deploy.